Company Detail

 What our people say.

-Location: The contract will cover Hampshire - exact location to be confirmed Hours: 18.5 hours a week.
-Closing Date: 13 November 2025 Key Responsibilities Receive and respond to expressions of interest from individuals and referral partners.
+Location: Cambridge Hours: 37 hours a week.
+Monday to Thursday 8.30 am to 5pm, Friday 8.30 am to 4.30pm Closing Date: 29 January 2026 Contract: Subject to Contract Award Key Responsibilities Receive and respond to expressions of interest from individuals and referral partners.
 Conduct initial eligibility checks and triage assessments, ensuring alignment with programme criteria.
 Provide clear, compassionate communication to potential participants, supporting informed decision-making.
 Ensure accurate and timely handover of eligible referrals to Employment Specialists.
 Collaborate with the Partnership Manager to identify and engage new referral sources.
 Support the development and maintenance of referral pathways with community organisations, health services, and statutory partners.
 Represent the programme at outreach events, job fairs, and community forums to raise awareness and build trust.
 Maintain accurate records of referral activity, triage outcomes, and partner engagement using programme systems.
 Ensure all data handling complies with GDPR, safeguarding, and IPS fidelity standards.
 Contribute to internal reporting and performance monitoring, identifying trends and opportunities for improvement.
 Actively promote Connect to Work through targeted outreach and engagement activities.
 Champion the programme’s values, including inclusion, recovery, and employment as a health intervention.
 Acts as an employee owner always considering the best interests of the company, shareholders and other colleagues Ensures best practice is identified, adhered to and championed Is prepared to work flexibly to meet the needs of the role, including any necessary travel and overnight stays Accountable for own professional development and undertake necessary training as identified in the Performance Review process.
 To handle personal data in accordance with the organisation's data protection policy.
 Actively participate in, and promote Prevent and the safeguarding of children, young people and vulnerable adults.
 Adhere to the company’s policies and procedures always, including safeguarding, equality, diversity and inclusion, quality, health and safety and IT.
 To undertake any other duties, as required, appropriate to the post.
 Skills and Experience Essential A good working knowledge of the local labour market in the specified geographical locations Experience of working with people with multiple and complex needs in particular those with learning disabilities.
 Fully IT literate in using a range of Microsoft Office programmes to include 365 products and modern digital technologies, i.e. Microsoft Teams Experience of working in a target driven environment.
 Experience of delivering services to meet contractual and quality standards Desirable Knowledge of the employability industry and/or Knowledge of the recruitment industry Understanding of Supported employment Opportunities and associated frameworks (IPS/SEQF) Experience of working with people in ‘advice & guidance’ environments Full driving license to enable deployment across a specified geographical area (region), when required Additional Information SEETEC is one of the UK’s leading providers of employability and health services, supporting thousands of people to move into employment each year.
 Committed to empowering people to better their lives, Seetec supports individuals from all walks of life to enter and progress in the world of work.
 We create and source jobs and opportunities, and by focusing on people’s strengths we raise aspirations and help them overcome their barriers to work and develop the skills that employers are looking for.
 Together, we open up a world of opportunity to individuals and organisations, supporting them with their aspirations today so they can thrive in the future.

 Seetec is committed to safeguarding and promoting the welfare of young people and vulnerable adults and expects all staff to share and uphold this commitment in conjunction with the requirements of the Prevent Duty and the positive promotion of modern British values.